ineiti/fledger/README.md

 ### Implementations and Tests

 These are the actual implementations of the WebRTC and Websocket for wasm and libc:
-- [WebRTC and Websocket implementations](./flnet) - wasm and libc implementations for WebRTC and Websockets
+- [WebRTC and Websocket implementations](./flarch) - wasm and libc implementations for WebRTC and Websockets
 - [Test directory](./test) - several implementations for testing
-- [Example directory](./example) - example for how to use flnet
+- [Example directory](./example) - example for how to use flarch

 ## Next steps